malhajar17/blueprints/experiments/streaming-datasets/README.md

     --save_steps 1000
 ```

-The first line defines the 3 main components required to run a Training Job in FCS:
+The first line defines the 3 main components required to run a Training Job in FlexAI:

 1. The Training Job's name (`gpt2training-stream`).
-1. The name of the Source that contains the training script (`fcs-experiments`).
+1. The URL of the repository containing the training script (`https://github.com/flexaihq/experiments`).
 1. The name of the dataset to be used (`empty-dataset` or any other dataset you have available).

 The second line is defines the script that will be executed when the Training Job is started (`code/causal-language-modeling/train.py`).